Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--dot`:
   Show text-based graph description in DOT format.
 * `--annotate`:
-  Mark any build, test, optional, or recommended dependencies as such in the output.
+  Mark any build, test, implicit, optional, or recommended dependencies as such in the output.
 * `--installed`:
   List dependencies for formulae that are currently installed.
 If *`formula`* is specified, list only its dependencies that are currently installed.
 * `--missing`: